seek-oss/vocab/README.md

 ### Step 2: Configure Vocab

-You can configure Vocab directly when calling the API or via a `vocab.config.js` file.
+You can configure Vocab directly when calling the API or via a `vocab.config.js` or `vocab.config.cjs` file.

 In this example we've configured two languages, English and French, where our initial `translation.json` files will use English.